-In either case, the Auto Exposure Mode exp\auto\mode should be set to AdaptiveOut1 to optimize the exposure of both images (see Stereo camera parameters, Section 6.1.1.3).
+In either case, the Auto Exposure Mode exp\auto\mode should be set to AdaptiveOut1 to optimize the exposure of both images.

 No additional changes are required to use the LoadCarrier module in combination with a random dot projector.

 In case the camera has been calibrated to a robot, the LoadCarrier module can automatically provide poses in the robot coordinate frame.
 For the LoadCarrier node's Services (Section 6.2.2.7), the frame of the output poses can be controlled with the pose\frame argument.